jaARke/discord-lambda-py/README.md

 3. Fill out necessary fields in `.github/workflows/awsLambda.yml`.
 These fields are marked with `TODO` comments.
     * See [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html) for a list of region codes.
 4. Push your changes to GitHub.
 This will trigger the workflow, which will deploy your Lambda function if everything is setup correctly.

+Once your function is deployed, navigate back to the Discord Developer Portal and paste your API endpoint into the "Interactions Endpoint URL" field on your application's homepage.
+You should now be able to issue commands in the server you added the bot to.

 ## Development
 ### Adding Commands